UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

 4. Under `getCrowFacts`, create a `GET` method and link it to the corresponding [Lambda function](https://github.com/UWB-ACM/crowfacts/blob/master/lambda_species/lambda_function.py) we wrote for this purpose.
-5. Uner `UserFacts`, create a `GET` method and link it to the corresponding [Lambda function](https://github.com/UWB-ACM/crowfacts/tree/master/lambda_get_user_facts) we wrote for this purpose.
+5. Under `UserFacts`, create a `GET` method and link it to the corresponding [Lambda function](https://github.com/UWB-ACM/crowfacts/tree/master/lambda_get_user_facts) we wrote for this purpose.
 6. Under `UserFacts`, create a `POST` method and link it to the corresponding